 ‘Separating truth from fiction’

-As found in Selwyn Raab’s December 1999 New York Times article “Separating Truth From Fiction in The Hurricane,” unlike what’s depicted in The Hurricane movie, the evidence that led to Rubin Carter’s release from prison was unearthed by his defense lawyers – not by goody-goody Canadians.
+As found in a December 1999 New York Times article by Selwyn Raab, “Separating Truth from Fiction in The Hurricane,” the evidence that led to Rubin Carter’s release from prison was unearthed by his defense lawyers – not by goody-goody Canadians.

 In the piece, Raab writes: